waypaver/Challenge/README.md

 social network for any given word, using the word list provided.

 ## Submission
-Please email your completed program to chris@waypaver.co
+Please email your completed program to careers@waypaver.co